-I, THEREFORE, MOVE that the Board of Supervisors instruct the Department of Public Works to report back with within 90 days on the following:

-- 1. Protocols in place before and during a wet weather event to mitigate trash flows. - How DPW complies with trash total maximum daily loads (TMDL) limits and whether they are implementing all actions identified in the TMDL and watershed management plans to address trash. - 3.
+- I WE, THEREFORE, MOVE that the Board of Supervisors direct Public Works to report within 90 days on the following: - 1.
+Protocols in place before and during a wet weather event to mitigate trash flows. - How DPW complies with trash total maximum daily loads (TMDL) limits and whether they are implementing all actions identified in the TMDL and watershed management plans to address trash. - 3.
 Additional protocols that could be developed to mitigate trash flows on the streets (e.g. extra street sweeping, clearing out certain channels, storm drains, or catch basins in advance of storms, strategic placement of additional trash receptacles in high trash areas, coordinated education campaigns across jurisdictions, community science/crowd sourced campaigns to identify areas in need of cleaning out or repair). - 4.
-Whether existing data can identify where our trash is coming from in terms of specific communities and types of sources, or whether DPW can undertake such assessments to better target trash reduction efforts. - Impacts of climate change on the effectiveness of existing infrastructure given the intensity of rain and accumulated debris flows. - 6.
-Effectiveness of the Ballona Creek Trash Interceptor Pilot Project. - Additional innovations that could be deployed within Flood Control District infrastructure to capture trash and debris without undermining the critical flood control objectives (e.g. strategies to capture debris outflows).
+Whether existing data can identify where our trash is coming from in terms of specific communities and types of sources, or whether DPW can undertake such assessments to better target trash reduction efforts. - Impacts of climate change on the effectiveness of existing infrastructure given the intensity of rain and accumulated debris flows. - The timeline, process, and indicators for evaluating the effectiveness of the Ballona Creek Trash Interceptor Pilot Project and siting similar projects in an equitable manner. - 7.
+Additional innovations that could be deployed within Flood Control District infrastructure to capture trash and debris without undermining the critical flood control objectives (e.g. strategies to capture debris at outflows).